neilbrown/edlib/README.md

 A “mark” identifies a location in a document.
-The location is between two elements in the document, or at the start or end, and the mark remains at that location despite any edits that do not affect neighbouring element.
+The location is between two elements in the document, or at the start or end, and the mark remains at that location despite any edits that do not affect neighbouring elements.

 Marks come in three different sorts: ungrouped, grouped, and points.
-All of these appear in document-order a single linked list, all have a sequence number in the list so ordering-tests are easy, and each can have a set of attributes attached.
+All of these appear in document-order a singly linked list, all have a sequence number in the list so ordering-tests are easy, and each can have a set of attributes attached.